 We are committed to attracting, developing and retaining top talent in a market long recognized and revered as a global leader in health.
 With a team approach to care, we encourage learning and growth at all levels, and we offer competitive salaries and benefits.
 We adhere to the principles of a just and fair work environment for all colleagues, where respect is foundational and performance is rewarded.

 About the Job

-Beverly Hospital, A member of Lahey Health, promotes the culture and philosophy which enables employees to give and receive the best of care.
+Beverly Hospital, A member of Beth Israel Lahey Health, promotes the culture and philosophy which enables employees to give and receive the best of care.
 You can become a part of the team that achieves this success through our CREATE values of Compassion, Respect, Excellence, Accountability, Teamwork, and Empathy.

 The Certified Sterile Central Technician (RCST or CRCST) is an individual with in-depth knowledge of AORN recommended practices and AAMI Standards.
 The incumbent is competent to precept staff to the Infection Control requirements in decontamination, processing, sterilization, process monitoring and storage and distribution of sterile/clean surgical supplies.
 The Certified Sterile Central Technician is cognizant of current manufacturer's recommendations for handling/instrumentation safely.

-40 hours per week, day shift.
+40 hours per week, Evening shift 3pm to 11pm

 The Lahey Model of Care—right care, right time, right place—is exactly what patients, providers and payers need and deserve.
 Identifying and delivering on this convergence of interests has positioned Lahey Health for further growth.
 Our model ensures care is highly coordinated and locally delivered, with lower costs and exceptional quality.